tarkvaraprojekt-2019/Tarkvaraprojekt/README.md

 1. Execute test_conf/install.sh

 This will automatically set up yarn, node, and build the project.
 To update installed project, execute update.sh
+Site will be hosted on localhost, default username and password are "asdf"

 #### Backend installation instructions (Windows):